tp2124/dating-app/docs/notes/mod_4_client_login+register.md

 * Touched: Something has been typed and focus has left the form.
 * Dirtied: Something has been typed into the form.

+### Structural Directive
+Structural Directives will directly change the DOM.
+`*ngIf=` This Structural Directive is denoted due to the `*`.
+This will completely remove this tag, and it's children, from the DOM if it fails.

 # Chrome Debugging
 In the Inspector (F12), you can use the Network tab to see what calls have gone out from the client application.